EDRN/CancerDataExpo/README.txt

 Requirements
 ============

-This software requires Python_ 2.6.
-On the host cancer.jpl.nasa.gov, a compatible Python is available in /usr/local/python/parts/opt/bin/python2.6.
+This software requires Python_ 2.7.
+On the host cancer.jpl.nasa.gov, a compatible Python is available in /usr/local/python/parts/opt/bin/python2.7.
 Or you can use a compatible virtualenv_.

-Don't put Varnish in front of Apache in front of the Zope instance in this configuration.
-Some RDF requests take longer than 5 minutes, and Varnish will punt on them.
+If a reverse proxy accelerator (such as the Varnish Cache) runs in front of the DMCC Backend, please configure it to not cache the RDF data produced by the backend.

 Deployment